CISecurity/CCPA-Docs/docs/Coverage Guide.md

 Note that any benchmark listed below which displays a bulleted list of "`id`:description" information are those benchmarks which contain "interactive values".
 Please see the [CIS-CAT Pro Assessor CLI User's Guide](./User's%20Guide) for more information regarding configuration of these values.

+CIS-CAT Pro Assessor v4 strives to be a standards-based application focused on vendor-supported technology platforms and applications where OVAL coverage is available.
+Some benchmarks released in CIS-CAT Pro Assessor v3 were developed using CIS' proprietary Embedded Check Language (ECL).
+These can be identified by the absence of "oval" or "xccdf" in the filename.
+These are not supported in v4 and will eventually be archived due to their age and diminishing relevance.
+If a benchmark was released only in v3, then it is likely that V4 does not support it.
+CIS-CAT Pro Assessor v4 will offer coverage only for CIS Benchmark content where OVAL content exists.
+Only the below technologies are supported in CIS-CAT Pro Assessor v4.
+CIS-CAT Pro Assessor v4 supported CIS Benchmarks will be present in the benchmark directory of your downloaded CIS-CAT bundle and contain "oval" or "xccdf" in the filename.
+Please contact [support@cisecurity.org](support@cisecurity.org) for additional coverage requests.

 - **CIS Amazon Linux Benchmark, v2.0.0**
 - **CIS Amazon Linux 2 Benchmark v1.0.0.1**
 - **CIS Apple macOS 10.13 Benchmark, v1.0.0.1**